Best Base Layers for Skiing

 Good base layers are made up of wool or synthetic material that helps to draw moisture away from your body during skiing so it can evaporate.
-Moisture-wicking is very important for skiers (or any athlete, for that matter) because the loss of heat can increase by 5x when a wet garment is against your skin.
+Moisture-wicking fabric is very important for skiers (or any athlete, for that matter) because the loss of heat can increase by 5x when a wet garment is against your skin.
 It is important that any base layer fits snugly against your skin but doesn’t make you feel constricted or that it’s too tight.
 The reason why you need the layers snug is if your base layers are too lose, they will develops pockets of moist air, and you’ll feel cold.

 The focus of Under Armor is entirely on synthetic fibers, and they don’t plan to shift to Merino wool anytime soon.
 Like most of the Under Armor products, these base layers fit perfectly tight and are meant to be worn snug.
 Having this base layer that is just a little extra tight will keep you warm during skiing while the material absorbs sweat.
 The bottom line is that Under Armor makes one of the warmest base layers around that are designed especially for skiing.
 We like that the extended neck give you a bit more protection on an area that is often exposed when skiing, and we have also had very good luck with the fast-drying and anti-microbial properties that keep this layer from getting too stinky.